 The infotainment system has built-in features intended to help avoid distraction by disabling some features when driving.
-These features may become disabled on the infotainment home screen when they are unavailable.
+These features may gray out when they are unavailable.
 Many infotainment features are also available through the instrument cluster and steering wheel controls.

 Before driving:

-- Become familiar with the operation, center stack controls, steering wheel controls, and infotainment display. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single control or by using a single voice command.
+Become familiar with the operation, center stack controls, steering wheel controls, and infotainment display.

+- Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single control or by using a single voice command.